3LW (album): Release and promotion

-Originally the album was scheduled to be released on November 14, but instead it was released on December 5, 2000.
+The album was originally scheduled to be released on November 14, but was delayed to December 5, 2000.
 Beginning in May 2000, a marketing campaign was implemented to promote the group.
-During the summer-campaign 3LW cassette tape samplers and bounce-back postcards were distributed on the 'N Sync, Sisqó and Christina Aguilera tours.
-For an entire month 3LW were a part of Ed McMahon's mall and high school tour to introduce/promote his new internet venture, "Nextbigstar.com".
-They also had sponsored gigs with Adidas and Jump Magazine.
-After the album release, 3LW was expected to make several televised appearances on BET, Soul Train and Nickelodeon.
-The group was also to be featured in teen-oriented magazines such as Seventeen and Teen People.
-3LW also went on a European promotional tour in support of the project.
+3LW cassette tape samplers and bounce-back postcards were distributed on the 'N Sync, Sisqó, and Christina Aguilera tours.
+3LW were a part of Ed McMahon's mall and high school tour to promote his internet venture, "Nextbigstar.com".
+They had sponsorships with Adidas and Jump Magazine.

+Following the album's release, 3LW made several televised appearances on BET, Soul Train, and Nickelodeon, and were featured in teen-oriented magazines such as Seventeen and Teen People.
+3LW also embarked on a European promotional tour in support of the project.

 Critical reception

 Ed Hogan from AllMusic praised the album for having a "fresh sound that deftly mixes hip-hop/R&B and pop."
 Overall, he felt that "The group's strong vocals and an overall adventurous vibe supplied by the album's producers and songwriters makes 3LW a pleasure."
 Michael Paoletta from Billboard felt the album was full of "radio-ready singles", and like their contemporaries the group is targeting their peers with their material in which they succeed at doing.
 Barry Walters from Rolling Stone felt that the group radiate prefab vibes due to their "jerky beats" and the "kewpie-doll coo of their radio-friendly crooning".
 Ultimately, he declared 3LW "rise above the crassness behind their creation by laying low: no bombastic ballads, no embarrassing between-track skits, no strained displays of virtuoso technique and fake emotion".